 Differences of opinion should in all cases be settled by talking through the problem rather than by fighting.
-Students are encouraged to ask for peer mediation, or to request assistance from a teacher, guidance counselor, Dean of Students or the Assistant Principal in settling conflicts.
+Students are encouraged to ask for peer mediation or to request assistance from a teacher, counselor, or Assistant Principal in settling conflicts.
 Fighting for any reason will not be tolerated, and if it occurs, the involved students will be suspended from school.